etn-ccis/blui-doc-it/src/docs/patterns/visualizations.md

 PX Blue themes for Highcharts graphs (line, column, pie, donut) are available as an NPM package ([@pxblue/highcharts](https://www.npmjs.com/package/@pxblue/highcharts)).
 This package includes base configuration objects and color definitions as well as some example charts to get you started.
 For more information about using Highcharts, check out their documentation.

-> Highcharts is [licensed](https://shop.highsoft.com/highcharts/) on a per-developer basis.
-If you would like to use Highcharts in your applications, you will need to work with the appropriate software vendors to make sure your product is properly licensed.
+> Highcharts has different [licensing](https://shop.highsoft.com/faq/licensing) requirements depending on the nature of your application - you will need to contact Highsoft directly to ensure that your product is properly licensed.
+You can also see the [Highcharts Pricing](https://shop.highsoft.com/highcharts/) page for pricing information.
 In the future, we plan to explore additional open-source charting solutions for inclusion in PX Blue.

 {{ angular stackblitz=https://stackblitz.com/edit/pxblue-highcharts-angular?embed=1&file=src/app/app.component.ts&hideNavigation=1&view=preview }}